SairajMN/AutoCrowd/ENHANCED_KYC_SYSTEM.md

 2. **Configure Environment**
    - Copy `.env.example` to `.env` in both backend and frontend
-   - Update with your Veriff API credentials
+   - Update with your Ballerine API credentials
    - Configure blockchain settings

 3. **Deploy Smart Contracts**